Joliet, Montana: Education

 Joliet High School had 129 students enrolled in the 2021-2022 school year.
 It is a Class B school, a Montana High School Association designation which helps determine athletic competitions.
 Their team name is the J-Hawks.

 Joliet Public Library serves the area.

 Media

 The FM radion station KWMY is licensed in Joliet.

 Infrastructure

 U.S. Route 212 travels east to west through town.
 The secondary highway 421 is west of town.

-The nearest commercial airport is Billings Logan International Airport.

-Healthcare is provided either in Red Lodge or Billings.